Ranked #3 by GamePro Media and the Princeton Review for video game design.

 Website:

-http://www.about.me/michaelgwagner - Dr. Jichen Zhu is an assistant professor in the Digital Media Program of the Antoinette Westphal College of Media Arts, with a joint appointment at the Department of Computer Science of College of Engineering, at Drexel University.
+• Dr. Jichen Zhu is an assistant professor in the Digital Media Program of the Antoinette Westphal College of Media Arts, with a joint appointment at the Department of Computer Science of College of Computing and Informatics, at Drexel University.

 Her research focuses on the intersection of creative expression, artificial intelligence (AI), human-computer interaction and critical theory, with a particular emphasis on developing AI-based interactive storytelling systems, computer games, and other new forms of cultural artifacts.
 Her current interests include interactive storytelling, computational creativity, digital humanities, and software studies.